-From now until June 10, you can help feed area families by donating canned or nonperishable food items during the 9 Food Drive.
+From April 29 to June 8, you can help feed area families by donating canned or nonperishable food items during the 9 Food Drive.
 Donations are accepted at any Ashley HomeStore, Showmars, Hendrick Honda and E.R.
 Plumbing Services.
-A complete list of donation locations is listed here.

 The 9 Food Drive, benefiting Second Harvest Food Bank of Metrolina, comes at an especially critical time, as area emergency pantries served by the food bank report increases in requests for assistance during the summer and giving is at a low point for the year.